HugoRibeiro-A88287-UM/GroupChatHomework/README.md

 To send messages there are two way:

-Type:

-        make send_default_msg to send a default message to all clients
+To send a default message to all clients type:

+        make send_default_msg

 OR

+To send specific messages:

-        ./send.out <command> <message> to send specific messages
+        ./send.out <command> <message>